UzunLab/SPEAR/docs/pipeline_overview.md

 - Linear baselines: `ridge`, `elastic_net`, `lasso`, `ols`.
 - Kernel methods: `svr`.

-Multi-output training (predicting all genes simultaneously) is available through the `--multi-output` flag; otherwise the pipeline iterates per gene.
+Multi-output training (predicting all genes simultaneously) is the default; use `--per-gene` if you want to iterate one gene at a time.

 ## 6. Training, Evaluation & Metrics